ECTS - English for Occupational Purposes II

 Course Assistants

-Course Objectives This course aims to: • help the students augment and consolidate their English language skills and knowledge and help them perform better in their professional lives after graduation, • enhance the students’ language skills and competencies in English in terms of workplace communication skills and help them to apply them in professional life.
+Course Objectives This course aims to enhance the students’ language skills and competencies in English in terms of workplace communication skills and help them to apply these skills in professional life.
 The students who complete ENG302 can be effective in oral and written interactions in social and business-related environments at level B2* (as an Independent User) as stated in Common European Framework of Reference.

 Course Learning Outcomes The students who succeeded in this course;

-• Reading • comprehend main point(s) and specific information by reading various job-related texts, • understand cause-effect relationship in the content of the reading texts, • make inferences and predictions based on the information in the reading texts, • develop a critical stance to reading texts, • apply appropriate reading strategies by identifying various text types,
+• Reading • get the main point(s) and specific information by reading various job-related texts, • grasp cause-effect relationships in the content of the reading texts, • make inferences and predictions based on the information in the reading texts, • develop a critical stance to reading texts, • apply appropriate reading strategies according to various text types,

 Course Content More detailed job-related communication skills;describing and organising meetings,developing communicational styles in various cultural settings,handling mistakes and apologizing,getting familiar with marketing styles and advertising,deciding how to adapt and market a product in different countries,